EuphoricPenguin/PseudoWoodo/PseudoWoodo Language Specification.md

 at-index 2 of my-array
 ```

-This will resulut in a value of 30, as PseudoWoodo uses zero-based indexing.
+This will result in a value of 30, as PseudoWoodo uses zero-based indexing.

 To modify an element at a specific index, use the `set-index` and `of` keywords with the `as` keyword to specify the new value.